ZulAmi/symbioAI/docs/whitepaper.md

 ## 8. Conclusion

 This whitepaper presents Symbio AI as a comprehensive research platform that validates critical concepts for next-generation artificial intelligence.
-Through the implementation of 18 integrated systems comprising over 75,000 lines of code, we demonstrate the technical feasibility of key breakthrough capabilities:
+Through the implementation of 18 integrated systems comprising over 75,, we demonstrate the technical feasibility of key breakthrough capabilities:

 - **Recursive self-improvement** achieving +23% improvement in evolution strategies
 - **Automated causal diagnosis** with 85% accuracy in failure analysis